perry0513/fraig/README.md

 8. `CIRWrite`: write the netlist into aag file
 9. `usage`: report runtime and memory usage
 10. `help`: For more commands and information, please type `help`

+## Benchmarks
+- Some testing and industrial benchmarks are in `tests.fraig/`.